MewsSystems/gitbook-booking-engine/booking-engine-widget/getting-started.md

 After the website has loaded, and the booking engine loader script has prepared the global `Mews.Distributor` object, you can initialize the Booking Engine Widget by calling global `Mews.Distributor` with some arguments.

-> **Important:** Make sure you initialize the Booking Engine Widget by calling `Mews.Distributor` only **after** the website is loaded, otherwise the initialization will fail or will not fully complete.
+> **Warning:** Make sure you initialize the Booking Engine Widget by calling `Mews.Distributor` only _after_ the website is loaded, otherwise the initialization will fail or will not fully complete.
 > The easiest way to achieve this is to place the initialization code inside a `<script>` tag just before the closing `</body>` tag, but you can use a different approach if you want.

 In the following snippet, replace the placeholder `Your booking engine Configuration ID` with a real Mews Booking Engine Configuration ID from the correct [environment](../booking-engine-api/guidelines/environments.md).